Economy of Greater Cleveland: History

 Cleveland was founded in 1796 by Moses Cleaveland and his followers.
 In the early 19th Century, farmers came to Cleveland to sell their goods.
 The building of the Erie Canal helped grow the region as well as its economy.
 In the 1860s, the Standard Oil Company was founded by John D. Rockefeller in the city of Cleveland.
 In the early 20th century, about a quarter of the region's jobs were in steel mills.
 The Great Depression hurt the area's economy and caused up to 36% unemployment rate.
 The City of Cleveland went into default in 1978 and was $30 million in debt.
 The area's economy improved during the 1990s.
 However, the Great Recession hindered the region as the City of Cleveland's unemployment rate hit 12%.
 Since then, the state of the metro area's economy has improved.
-The GDP of the region is at about $138 billion.
+The GDP of the region is at about $207 billion as the Cleveland economy incorporates two US government defined metropolitan statistical areas, the Cleveland MSA and Akron MSA, given that the two MSAs operate as one large area, and many Cleveland suburbs are located in Summit or Portage Counties which, per the US government, is fully assigned to the Akron MSA, even though they are Cleveland suburbs because MSA boundaries are created at full county levels.